numalariamodeling/covid-chicago/README.md

 #### Configuration file:
-The configuration file is in YAML format and is divided into 4
+The configuration file is in YAML format and is divided into 5
-blocks: `experiment_setup_parameters`, `fixed_parameters`,
+blocks: `experiment_setup_parameters`,
+`fixed_parameters_region_specific`, `fixed_parameters_global`,
 `sampled_parameters`, `fitted_parameters`.
 The sampled parameters need
 the sampling function as well as the arguments to pass into that function (`function_kwargs`).
 Currently, only a few sampling/calculation functions are supported.
 More can be added by allowing for more libraries in `generateParameterSamples` of [runScenarios.py](runScenarios.py).

+Note that the user-supplied configuration file is used to provide *additional* or *updated* parameters from the base configutation file.

 #### Inputs:
 - Region: The region of interest. (e.g. `EMS_1`)